0xmdh/0xmdh/README.md

 # Hey, I'm Max
-Co-founder of [WakeUp Labs](https://www.wakeuplabs.io) — an engineering company building applications, infrastructures, and protocols for decentralized ecosystems.
+Co-founder of [WakeUp Labs](https://www.wakeuplabs.io) — an engineering company building applications, infrastructures, and protocols.

 With over 15 years of experience in business strategy, entrepreneurship, and planning, I have a knack for driving growth, cultivating partnerships, and expanding businesses globally.